kpym/tikz-nicepoints/README.md

 ## Reset font
 If the current font has a dot that is not well centered, you can reset the font used by `[point]` to be Latin Modern by adding the style `[lmpoint]`.

+## License

+This file may be distributed and/or modified

+  1. under the LaTeX Project Public License and/or
+  2. under the GNU Public License.

+Both licenses are available in the LICENSES folder.